Add-on Development Lifecycle

 Free vs. paid

-Based on our experience with existing add-on providers, we have found that there are compelling arguments in favor of offering a basic, free version:
+Based on our experience with existing add-on partners, we have found that there are compelling arguments in favor of offering a basic, free version:

 Driving adoption quickly.
 A free version can be essential in lowering the bar for developers to adopt your service.
 Being able to quickly test for free is a tremendously effective way to spread awareness and buzz about your product.
 For us here at Heroku, it’s safe to say that our basic, free level of service has been our best marketing tool by far.

 Supporting multiple environments.
 Most Heroku customers deploy multiple versions of any application from developer sandbox through staging and production.
 Being able to spin up to most basic application environments with a free plan that just allows enough access for running tests can be an important selling point when determining whether to use an add-on.

 Don’t offer too much for free.
 You should be giving users a chance to understand and see the value in your offering before charging appropriately for the service you are offering.

 Add-ons must be priced in monthly, flat-rate tiers.
 Because Heroku bills by calendar month, add-on prices are automatically pro-rated when a customer adds an add-on within any given month.
 Currently, metered pricing is not offered in the add-on program.
-Thus, dealing with overages is the responsibility of the provider.
+Thus, dealing with overages is the responsibility of the add-on partner.
 One way to do this is to use standard HTTP status codes, such as having your API serve an “HTTP 402 - Payment Required” error code when current plan limits have been reached or exceeded.